au-research/raid-metadata/rtd/docs/source/extended/extended.rst

 Registration agencies may:

-1. Add additional existing controlled list schemas, so long as they are human and machine-readable with a single page per value.
+1. Add existing controlled list schemas from other sources, so long as they are human and machine-readable with a single page per value.
 2. Build new controlled list schemas, so long as they are human and machine-readable with a single page per value.

 Note that not all existing schemes provide a URI for each term, in which case Registration Agencies will need to build and publish their own lists.

-All non-canonical schemas must be registered with the Registration Authority.
+All non-canonical schemas or controlled lists must be registered with the Registration Authority and published to a vocabulary service.

 Contents
 --------